 Client was arrested on a cold case DNA match.
 He was charged with kidnapping for rape, rape, and oral copulation.
 He was facing life in prison.
 Following a hard-fought trial, the jury announced they were deadlocked, at 11 to 1 for “not guilty.”
 The prosecutor then dismissed all charges (Clara Shortridge Courthouse, Los Angeles)

 Client was charged with eight counts of sexual abuse.
 He was facing multiple life terms in prison.
 The defense fully prepared for trial and undertook its own investigation.
 Right before jury selection the prosecutor offered the defendant time served and to plea to a count, which did not require him to register as a sex offender (Clara Shortridge Courthouse, Los Angeles).

 Client was a well-respected professional with a security clearance.
-Any conviction would end his career.
+As such, any conviction would end his career.
 He was charged with assault with a deadly weapon, criminal threats, and assault.
 Extensive preparation and reenactments were undertaken.
 The jury returned a verdict of “not guilty” on all counts (Alhambra Courthouse).

 Client was charged with two counts of kidnapping and two counts of assault with a deadly weapon.
 After extensive preparation, client took the stand and testified at trial.
 The result, “not guilty” on all counts (San Fernando Courthouse)

 Client was charged with domestic violence.
 The trial lasted nearly two weeks.
 The jury deliberated for no more than five minutes.
 He was found not guilty (Downey Courthouse)

 Client was charged with sales/transportation of cocaine.
 He had a prior strike and a prior conviction for drug sales.